PhillipWeidenhubler/Philly-s-RTS-Toolkit/next-gen/README.md

 - Add API endpoints / PHP scaffolding once the desktop pipeline is stable.

 ### Dev Notes
 - When you run `npm run build` inside `frontend/app`, the output goes to `frontend/app/dist`.
-The desktop host automatically prefers this build; if the dist index is missing it falls back to `frontend/legacy/index.html`.
+The desktop host requires this build; run `run_next_gen.bat` to rebuild both the frontend bundle and the desktop executable.
 - The WebView bridge currently understands `request-load`, `save`, and `host-info-request` messages.
-The TS placeholder demonstrates how to request host info; expand this pattern for future modules.
+The TS shell demonstrates how to request host info; expand this pattern for future modules.